 Zonta International has committed US$1,000,000 to UN Women to improve Syrian refugee and Jordanian women’s access to sustainable and decent employment, coupled with protection services and community leadership/engagement, to enable greater equality and reduced violence against women.

 This partnership between Zonta International and UN Women expects to reach at least

 25,760 direct beneficiaries.

 - Women in camp settings and host communities are empowered through money for work and increased access to longer term economic recovery and livelihood opportunities.

 - Women’s protection and access to justice is promoted to enable accountability and support them to serve as active members of their community.

 - Women participate in and inform community decision-making processes.

 - Duty-bearers are supported to create a greater enabling environment for women’s economic participation.

-Read more about this exciting partnership between Zonta International and UN Women.
+Read a detailed project description to find out more about this exciting partnership between Zonta International and UN Women.